Tiger FM

 “I want to call upon parents to make sure they take their learners to schools that will take good care of them and ensure that each learner gets what he or she deserves.
 For us, we take all learners who passed.
 We do not discriminate because we believe every learner who passed can become someone important in this country,” Mubiru said.

-A total of 730,000 candidates who passed the 2025 PLE are expected to be placed either in secondary schools or vocational and tertiary training institutions of their choice.
+A total of 730,000 candidates who passed the 2025 PLE are expected to be placed in secondary schools or vocational and tertiary training institutions of their choice.

-The Senior One placement exercise is expected to streamline admissions and ensure that all qualified learners smoothly transition to the next level of education.
+The Senior One placement exercise is expected to streamline admissions and ensure that all qualified learners transition smoothly to the next level of education.